Skip to contents

 output_file

-Optional path to output Excel spreadsheet.
+Optional path to output Excel spreadsheet, which can be used as input to translate_scores().

 tma_id